Chantal Akerman

 Anna, a Belgian filmmaker, travels through northwestern Europe to promote her latest film.
 Her temporary stops and fleeting encounters paint a portrait of a young woman.

-Jeanne Dielman, a lonely young widow, lives with her son Sylvain following an immutable order.
-However, something happens that changes her safe routine.
+Jeanne Dielman, a young widow living with her son Sylvain, follows an immutable day cycle.
+Soon, however, an unexpected incident disrupts her safe routine.

 Panning shots describe the space of a room as a succession of still lifes, after which the filmmaker herself appears in the picture, sitting in bed.